 - Let the jam stand for about 10 minutes to allow the fruit to settle.
 This will ensure that any pieces of fruit will be evenly distributed throughout the jam.
 Without standing, the fruit will rise to the top of the jar.

 - Stir the jam and carefully ladle it into the heated, sterilised jars.
 You need to be very careful.
 A splash or spill from hot jam would result in a serious burn.
 I recommend that you wear clothing with long sleeves.
 Additionally, this is not the occasion to have children nearby.
-Immediately seal the jars tightly with sterilised lids.
+Ensure the jars are filled to the brim.
+Immediately seal the jars tightly with sterilised lids, being careful not to burn your hands.

 - The jam will still be liquid when you ladle it into your jars.
 It can take up to 48 hours to completely set.
-See Note 10.
+You don't want to cook it until it is thick.

 Video